ContractsCounsel Logo

 Any of these creations can be registered for copyright protection.

 It is common for people to confuse material that can be copyrighted with material that requires a trademark .
 Trademarks are for designs that include titles, names, phrases, slogans, or symbols.
-Trademarks are not automatically protected like copyrighted work, and a trademark must be applied for and approved.
+Trademarks have fewer automatic protections than copyrighted works do, and not all trademark applications are approved.

 For art to be automatically protected under copyright laws, the Supreme Court explains that the work must be creative and have a “spark” and “modicum” of creativity.